Commercial EPC (Energy Performance Certificate)

 When Energy Performance Certificates are required?

-From 1 October 2008, all remaining buildings that are not dwellings, save for a few excepted cases, will require an Energy Performance Certificate on construction, sale or let.
+From 1 October 2008, all buildings that are not dwellings, save for a few exceptional cases, will require an Energy Performance Certificate on construction, sale or let.

-EPC certificates for the sale or letting of buildings that are not dwellings will be valid for 10 years, or until a newer EPC certificate is produced for building, if sooner.
+EPC certificates for the sale or letting of buildings that are not dwellings will be valid for ten years, or until a more recent EPC certificate is produced for building.

 What is an EPC certificate and what does it mean?

-The EPC certificate looks broadly similar to the energy labels now provided with vehicles and many household appliances.
-Its purpose is to indicate how energy efficient a building is.
-The certificate will provide an energy rating of the building from A to G, where A is very efficient and G is the least efficient.
+The certificate will provide an energy rating of the building from A to G, where A is highly efficient and G is the least efficient.

-The better the rating, the more energy-efficient the building is, and the lower the fuel bills are likely to be.
+If a building has a high EPC rating, then it will be more energy-efficient and it will be more likely to have lower fuel bills.
 The energy performance of the building is shown as a Carbon Dioxide (CO2) based index.

 Each energy rating is based on the characteristics of the building itself and its services (such as heating and lighting).
 Hence this type of rating is known as an asset rating.

 The asset ratings will reflect considerations including the age and condition of the building.
-It is accompanied by a recommendation report, which provides recommendations on using the building more effectively, cost effective improvements to the building and other more expensive improvements which could enhance the building’s energy performance.
+It will be accompanied by a recommendation report, which provides recommendations on using the building more effectively.
+In addition it will recommend cost effective improvements to the building and more expensive improvements that could enhance the building’s energy performance.

 What an EPC certificate for a non-dwelling contains